Arisercubick/Chiikawa/README.md

 ## Project Status (as of November 2025)

 - **Navigation**: All pages use a consistent, accessible navbar.
 Navigation is responsive and highlights the current page.
-- **Styling**: All styles are centralized in `css/styles.css`, `css/quiz.css`, and `css/game.css`.
-Modern CSS (flexbox, variables, transitions) is used throughout.
+- **Styling**: All styles are centralized in `css/styles.css`, `css/quiz.css`, `css/story.css`, and `css/game.css`.
+Modern CSS (flexbox, grid, variables, transitions, and viewport units) is used throughout.
+All layouts are now fully responsive, using `vw`, `vh`, and `vmin` units for scalable sizing.
 Quiz navigation and game overlays use custom colors and sizes for clarity and accessibility.
+- **Story Page**:
+  - Story sections are now direct children of the grid container for proper CSS Grid placement.
+  - All grid and section sizes use viewport units for full responsiveness.
+  - Mobile layout uses a single-column grid and sections always fit the screen (`100vw`, `100vh`).
+  - Clickable sections use `<a>` inside `<section>` for accessibility and grid compatibility.
 - **Quiz**:
   - Uses camelCase for all IDs and classes (e.g., `quizSection`, `quizFigure`, `quizImage`).
   - Each question now stores its own response array for answers, supporting future multi-select.